parallelbgls/Calculation/README.md

 ```

 ### Union Function
-Union Function is a special function that should using 2 input and 1 output.
+Union Function is a special function that should using x inputs and x-1 output(s).
 ```
 Def add: function
 {